 I think the way that we went about buying the technology to meet a certain goal has driven the right behavior with our team.
 And what I mean by that is we didn’t just say, “Oh, this is kind of cool.
 We should buy it.”
 Or, “Hey, here’s this one use case.
 Just go use it for that use case.”
 Literally what I said is, “You know, we track and measure the output of the team, and you are going to have to increase the output this year by 70%, in line with where we need to grow.
 And you’re gonna have the same team to do that.
 And, but here’s your lifeboat.
 Meet your best friend, Writer.”

-“So, whatever use case it is, whether it’s ideation, whether it’s revising, whether it’s up-leveling the product documentation, whether it’s one of the things that they check for is like voice and tone and inclusivity.
+“So, whatever use case it is, whether it’s ideation, whether it’s revising, whether it’s up-leveling the product documentation, whether it’s one of the things that they check for is like voice and inclusivity.
 You know, you guys have to figure it out.
 I’m not telling you the use cases.”

 That’s what’s been exciting for our team, because every day they’re coming up with new ways to scale themselves.
 Sometimes it’s on generating from scratch.
 Sometimes it’s those like more conversion use cases, which you could tell we’re probably the most comfortable with right now.
 Then sometimes it’s editing.
 Those are all the buckets that we’re playing in.

 We’re in marketing, so we’re in the SEO game.
 We’ve had a huge, like I mean, a crazy lift in our organic search.
 I can’t attribute that all necessarily to Writer.
 But what I can say is if that’s your strategy — which, look around and find a marketer that that’s not their strategy — you have to be consistently getting interesting content out around those keywords.
 And so we’ve had a really defined strategy, and I think this has helped us get us to the rankings that we wanted faster than, than we would’ve been able to before.